bprzybys-nc/ce-demo/ce-presenter-script.md

    - "It runs tests, checks linting, validates functionality"
    - "If tests fail, it FIXES THE ISSUES AUTOMATICALLY"
    - "Loops until everything passes"
-   - "This is why Context Engineering has 90%+ success rate"
+   - "This is why Context Engineering is 10x more effective than prompt engineering"

 ### Visual Reference
 Flowchart with decision points and loops